jsmithb117/minesweeper/README.md

 ### Problems using the newest version of React with Enzyme

 I have been using Enzyme to render my tests.
 There is no adapter for React17 for Enzyme yet, so I am using a community version that claims to work on React17.
 Most features work fine, however, it seems that there may be an issue selecting radio buttons.
 No matter what type of event I simulate, the onRadioChange method of the Form component will not execute.
 After many hours assuming the problem was on my end (this may still be true), I changed my assumption that the problem was with my code and refactored to use @testing-library/react, to render and test my Form component.
 This isn't a very interesting problem, but it's a problem worth keeping in mind.
 It's still a safe bet to approach a bug as if the problem is 100% your fault, but there are times when you're doing what you're supposed to be doing, but one of your dependencies has a bug in it.
 I may make a minimum reproducible example and see what StackOverflow thinks.

+Update: I posted something on StackOverflow  ( https://stackoverflow.com/questions/69559144/testing-radio-buttons-in-react-17-with-enzyme ) and have gotten 0 responses in 7 days.

 ### Typescript...
 This one's a little different than the others.
 I was able to solve the others and write about it.
 I haven't yet figured this one out so I'm writing about a problem without writing about the solution.